-The intersection between pop culture and science is very small.
-However, it does exist.
-It turns out that a few celebrities have also written scientific papers and have been involved in research.
+Although there is a very small intersection between pop culture and science, the link does exist: it turns out that a select few celebrities have written scientific papers and been involved in research.
 Though not likely companions, academia and pop culture don’t have to be separate; they can coexist and even complement each other.

-The actress, known best as ditzy Phoebe from the sitcom Friends, has dabbled in psychology research.
+The actress, known best as Phoebe from the sitcom Friends, has also dabbled in neurology.
 Her father, Lee Kudrow, was a neurologist; he founded the California Medical Clinic for Headache.
-Lisa worked on a project with him on how whether left or right-handedness affects migraines.
-People who were left or right handed didn’t differ from each other.
-Both Lisa and Lee suffer from frequent migraines, so that could have sparked their interest in the study.
+Lisa worked with him on a project to determine if left or right-handedness affects migraines.
+People who were left or right-handed didn’t differ from one another.
+Both Lisa and Lee suffer from frequent migraines, so that probably sparked their interest in the study.
 The paper was published the year that Friends debuted on TV.

 Messinger, H. B., Messinger, M. I., Kudrow, L., & Kudrow, L. V. 1994.
 Handedness and headache.
 Cephalalgia 14, 64–67.

 The retired basketball star from the San Antonio Spurs wrote a psychology chapter on the ego when he was an undergraduate at Wake Forest University.
-He, along with Mark Leary, examined narcissistic behaviours and other peoples’ reactions to it.
-They found that egotism is created by a belief that one is better than others, trying to make a positive impression, and a feeling of inferiority.
+He, along with Mark Leary, examined narcissistic behaviors and others’ reactions to it.
+They found that egotism is created by a belief that one is better than others, trying to make a positive impression and a feeling of inferiority.

-The actress and now director helped to write a paper associated with the short film that she has directed, called Come Swim.
-It is about a man searching to satisfy a deep thirst, using impressionism and realism.
+The actress (and now director) worked on a paper associated with the short film that she directed entitled Come Swim.
+The film uses impressionism and realism to tell the story of a man searching to satisfy a deep thirst.
 She used a complicated digital technique called neural-style transfer to superimpose her sketches onto video footage.
-The technique uses convolutional neural networks to alter video footage in real time.
-You show the algorithm an image and then teach it to apply that technique to other images.
+This technique creates convolutional neural networks to alter video footage in real time by showing an algorithm an image and then teaching it to apply that technique to other images.
 The paper is a case study of applying this technique to film.

 Joshi, B., Stewart, K., Shapiro, D. 2017.
 Bringing Impressionism to Life with Neural Style Transfer in Come Swim.
 ArXiv e-prints.

-The actress, best-known for playing Queen Amidala in Star Wars, graduated from Harvard in 2003 with a B.A. in psychology.
-She famously missed the premiere of Star Wars: Episode I- The Phantom Menace so she could study for high school exams.
+The actress graduated from Harvard in 2003 with a B.A. in psychology.
+She famously missed the premiere of Star Wars: Episode I – The Phantom Menace so she could study for her high school exams.
 When she was a student, Natalie was a co-author on two scientific papers.
-One was published from her high school work in 1998 and shows how biodegradable waste could generate energy.
-The other was published in 2002 and was from her psychology studies on how memory affects haemoglobin concentration in the brain.
+One was published from her high school work in 1998 and shows how biodegradable waste could be used to generate energy.
+The other was published in 2002 and was from her psychology studies on how memory affects hemoglobin concentration in the brain.
 Her name on the articles appears as Natalie Hershlag, her birth last name.

 Hurley, I., Hershlag, N., Woodward, J. 1998.
 A Simple Method To Demonstrate the Enzymatic Production of Hydrogen from Sugar.
 Journal of Chemical Education 75, 1270.